bemain/musbx/README.md

 </p>

-Musician's Toolbox offers everything a musician needs for transcribing, practicing and performing.
+Transcribe – Practice – Perform

+Musician's Toolbox offers all the essential tools in a single app, built to provide a sleek and easy-to-use experience that puts state-of-the-art AI technology at your fingertips.
+Whether you are a professional musician or just want to tune your guitar, Musician's Toolbox has the right tool for the job.

 ## Current features
 - Metronome
 - Tuner
 - Music player featuring:
     - Slowdowner for changing the pitch and speed of audio
+    - Demixer for muting or isolating specific instruments from a song
     - Equalizer

 ## Planned features
 - Drone
-- Source separation (extracting specific instruments from a song)

 ## Privacy policy
 Privacy policy can be found [here](https://github.com/BeMain/musbx/blob/master/PRIVACY_POLICY.md)